sclorg/s2i-php-container/7.1/README.md

 --------
 Dockerfile and other sources are available on https://github.com/sclorg/s2i-php-container.
 In that repository you also can find another versions of PHP environment Dockerfiles.
-Dockerfile for CentOS is called Dockerfile, Dockerfile for RHEL7 is called Dockerfile.rhel7 and Dockerfile for RHEL8 is called Dockerfile.rhel8.
+Dockerfile for CentOS is called Dockerfile, Dockerfile for RHEL is called Dockerfile.rhel7.

 Security Implications
 ---------------------